What to Consider Before Wisdom Teeth Removal

 - How long will the procedure take?

-- What is the estimated recovery period?
+- How long is the estimated recovery period?

 - What is the follow-up routine after the surgery?